houstonhaynes/AD4SDocs/00d Ethics As Business Essential.md

 ## Beyond Optional Considerations

-In traditional software development approaches, ethical considerations are often treated as optional add-ons—nice-to-have features that can be addressed if time and budget permit.
+In traditional software development approaches, ethical considerations are often treated as optional add-ons, nice-to-have features that can be addressed if time and budget permit.
 This perspective fundamentally misunderstands both the responsibility of technology creators and the business reality of modern software systems.

-AD4S reframes ethics not as an optional consideration but as a business essential—a core component of system design that affects everything from user adoption to regulatory compliance, from reputation management to long-term sustainability.
+AD4S reframes ethics not as an optional consideration but as a business essential, a core component of system design that affects everything from user adoption to regulatory compliance, from reputation management to long-term sustainability.

 ## Anticipating Unintended Harms